escapin/bayesianNetworks/README.md

 In the MATLAB terminal, run
 ```
-computeBnet
+dataAcquisition
 ```
 Inside the script you can change the time period:

 * earliest date: '2012-06-26 00:00:00'
 * latest date: '2012-07-28 00:00:00'

-The script calls the function `computeBnet/computeDataBNet.m` that creates a matrix [8 x #samples] with the aligned values of all the 8 sensors:
+In particular, the script calls the function `dataAcquisition/computeBnet.m` that creates a matrix [8 x #samples] with the aligned values of all the 8 sensors:

 Row | Sensor | Unit
 --- | -----  | ----